nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-1--Paths.lagda.md

 you're curious, give it a shot and see where you get stuck.

 We can do the same for the other equalities we covered in 1-3.
+-- !
+Still need to revise from this point to the end
 ```
 -- Exercise
 -- to x y p = ?